javito350/Longest-Common-Subsequence--LCS--Finder-project/writing/reflection.md

 | Calculate   | Chars     | Double             | 2          | 3    | 0.000008     | 0.000457     | 0.000164     |
 | Calculate   | Chars     | Order of Magnitude | 2          | 2    | 0.000008     | 2.189447     | 1.094728     |

-You must add instrumentation using tools like `timeit` to ensure that the `lcsfinder` calculates and reports the time overhead data that you will need to complete the entire experiment.
-Before you conduct your experiments, please carefully confirm that `lcsfinder` calculates and reports the time overhead values in a correct fashion.

-Use Markdown to provide one or more data tables that summarize the results from running the `lcsfinder` program in all possible different configurations.

 ## Performance Analysis

-Use several paragraphs and/or a list to explain each of the unique configurations for which it is possible to run the `lcsfinder` program.
-Please note that, for this algorithm engineering project, you are required to run the `lcsfinder` tool in all possible valid configurations so that you can carefully study the performance of all the key algorithms that you implemented in the `lcs.py` file.
-You need to make sure that you specified values for `--startsize` and `--runs` that ensure the `lcsfinder` will report performance results that help you to accurately characterize the worst-case time complexity of the each algorithm for finding the longest common subsequence of two strings.
-Your performance analysis should also investigate whether or not the use of `int` or `char` data influences the performance of the algorithms that find the LCS.

-Make sure that your responses explain WHY certain configurations are faster!

-It is not sufficient to ONLY explain WHICH configuration is faster!

-It is not sufficient to ONLY discuss the empirical results!
-You must also state and explain the worst-case time complexities for each of the stated methods!

 I have tested the `lcsfinder` program with the following configurations: